Calorion/zotero-better-notes-reference-note-template/README.md

-# Reference Chains
+# Reference Note Template
+for Zotero Better Notes

+## Background
+Something I’ve long wanted in a reference manager is the ability to form *reference chains*, where you can easily discover what research path led you to whatever document you’re viewing.

-It looks like it might be possible, with some combination of Better Notes and Actions & Tags, to set up the auto-reference chains I want, to where I can easily create directional links between items, using notes.
+After switching from [Mendeley](https://www.mendeley.com/reference-management/reference-manager) to [Zotero](https://www.zotero.org), seeing Zotero's [plugin](https://www.zotero.org/support/plugins) functionality, and messing with [Better Notes](https://github.com/windingwind/zotero-better-notes#readme), it looked like it might be possible, with some combination of Better Notes and [Actions and Tags](https://github.com/windingwind/zotero-actions-tags#readme), to set up the auto-reference chains I want, to where I can easily create directional links between items, using notes.

 Indeed it is, and I have done so!

+## Instructions
 The process is as such:

 1. Ensure the [Better Notes](https://github.com/windingwind/zotero-better-notes) and [Actions and Tags](https://github.com/windingwind/zotero-actions-tags#readme) Zotero plugins are installed (as this requires plugins, it can only be done on desktop, but the result will be visible on mobile (though the note links won’t function 😢)).